Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Quantization of Observations and Loss in Performance

 Note also that, since we assume that $\mathds{Y}$ is compact, the subsets $B_i$'s are bounded and the uniform distribution is well defined on these sets.
 Using the assumption that $g(x,y)$ is Lipschitz in $y$, we can conclude that

 This new channel is introduced only for mathematical convenience, in order to define the degraded POMDP on the same observation space as the original POMDP model.
-Furthermore, since the only information one can infer about the hidden state $x$, is through the discrete observations $y_i$, we have that
+Furthermore, since the only information one can infer about the hidden state $x$, is through the discrete observations $y_i$, the channel $O'$ is a garbling of the channel $\hat{O}$.
+Hence, it is a direct consequence of Blackwell's informativeness theorem \cite{blackwell1953equivalent} that

 In fact, one can show that the costs are indeed equal, however, we will only use the inequality as it is sufficient for our purpose.
 Furthermore, since $O'$ sends values from the original observation space $\mathds{Y}$, the POMDP model with $O'$ also uses the policies from the set $\Gamma$.
 Therefore, denoting the optimal policy designed for the original channel $O$ by $\gamma^*$, if we apply this policy for the channel $O'$, we get a larger cost, i.e. $J_\beta(\mu,O',\gamma^*)\geq J_\beta^*(\mu,O')$.
 Hence, for the rest of the proof, we will assume that both models use the same policy.